Aluminum Degassing Methods

 Degassing Methods-Static lance

-The static lance is a pipe that is inserted into the pot of liquid aluminum.
+The static lance is a pipe that is inserted into a pot of liquid aluminum.
 Large nitrogen bubbles are released from the end of the lance and travel up through the product.
 When exposed to humid air, the large bubbles break the surface and attract more moisture that is dissociated into hydrogen and oxygen.
 The hydrogen then re-dissolves into the aluminum.

 Degassing Methods-Rotary impeller